-Comment Disposition

-Community swimming pool This comment is outside of the APO's realm

-of expertise.
-APO staff have forwarded this

-comment on to the City of Sartell City

-Administrator.

-Redo 13 th Ave N APO staff have forwarded this comment on

-Nedo 13 Ave N to the City of Sartell engineer.

-Fix the intersection of 2 1⁄2 and 19 th APO staff have forwarded this comment on

-The filter section of 2 72 and 19 to the City of Sartell engineer.

-Larger side walks or a designated bike APO staff have forwarded this comment on

-path to the City of Sartell engineer.

-Extend Roberts rd to CSAH 4 [Veterans APO staff have forwarded this comment on

-Drive] to the City of Sartell engineer.
-This project

-has also been identified as part of the APO's

-long-range plan to construct a new three

-lane Robert's Road from Pinecone Road S to

-"40 CSAH 4.

-#13< APO staff is unsure of this comment.

-Sidewalks in neighborhoods near APO staff have forwarded this comment on

-schools to the City of Sartell engineer.

-15 th Street N between Pinecone and This project has been identified as part of

-19 th Ave N the APO's long-range plan to construct a

-new four lane 15 th Street N from 19 th

-Avenue N to Pinecone Road N. APO staff

-have also forwarded this comment on to

-the City of Sartell engineer.

-A crosswalk, a roundabout, or signals APO staff have forwarded this comment on

-at 15 th & Pinecone to the City of Sartell engineer.

-Walking path lights from 15 th Street N APO staff have forwarded this comment on

-(Celebration Lutheran) all the way to the City of Sartell engineer.

-down Pinecone to 2 nd Street (Blueline)

-Bike/walking options among river APO staff have forwarded this comment on

-to the City of Sartell engineer.

-Continue 19 th Ave N past 11 th St N so This project has been identified as part of

-that it is easier for people to commute the APO's long-range plan to construct a

-to the new high school two-lane road from 11 th Street N to 27 th

-Street N. APO staff have also forwarded this

-comment on to the City of Sartell engineer.

-I would add to re pave 30 th Ave.
-APO staff have forwarded this comment on

-between 40 th and veterans drive.
-One to the City of Sartell engineer.

-of the most used roads but poor

-condition.

-River Road maintenance mostly on the APO staff have forwarded this comment on

-north side of town.
-Also connecting to the City of Sartell engineer.

-roadways from Pinecone south to the j j

-next/tech district

-Park improvements This comment is outside of the APO's realm

-of expertise.
-APO staff have forwarded this

-comment on to the City of Sartell City

-Administrator.

-13 APO staff is unsure of how to handle this

-comment.
+Comment Disposition Community swimming pool This comment is outside of the APO's realm of expertise.
+APO staff have forwarded this comment on to the City of Sartell City Administrator.
+Redo 13 th Ave N APO staff have forwarded this comment on 11000 10 711011 to the City of Sartell engineer.
+Fix the intersection of 2 1⁄2 and 19 th APO staff have forwarded this comment on The the intersection of 2 /2 and 1 / to the City of Sartell engineer.
+Larger side walks or a designated bike APO staff have forwarded this comment on path to the City of Sartell engineer.
+Extend Roberts rd to CSAH 4 [Veterans APO staff have forwarded this comment on Drive] to the City of Sartell engineer.
+This project Dive; has also been identified as part of the APO's long-range plan to construct a new three lane Robert's Road from Pinecone Road S to CSAH 4. #13< APO staff is unsure of this comment.
+Sidewalks in neighborhoods near APO staff have forwarded this comment on schools to the City of Sartell engineer.
+15 th Street N between Pinecone and This project has been identified as part of 19 th Ave N the APO's long-range plan to construct a new four lane 15 th Street N from 19 th Avenue N to Pinecone Road N. APO staff have also forwarded this comment on to the City of Sartell engineer.
+A crosswalk, a roundabout, or signals APO staff have forwarded this comment on at 15 th & Pinecone to the City of Sartell engineer.
+Walking path lights from 15 th Street N APO staff have forwarded this comment on (Celebration Lutheran) all the way to the City of Sartell engineer. down Pinecone to 2 nd Street (Blueline) le me eng en een en ganeer.
+Bike/walking options among river APO staff have forwarded this comment on g spiral and g to the City of Sartell engineer.
+Continue 19 th Ave N past 11 th St N so This project has been identified as part of that it is easier for people to commute the APO's long-range plan to construct a to the new high school two-lane road from 11th Street N to 27th 5 Street N. APO staff have also forwarded this comment on to the City of Sartell engineer.
+I would add to re pave 30th Ave.
+APO staff have forwarded this comment on between 40 th and veterans drive.
+One to the City of Sartell engineer. of the most used roads but poor condition.
+River Road maintenance mostly on the APO staff have forwarded this comment on north side of town.
+Also connecting to the City of Sartell engineer. roadways from Pinecone south to the next/tech district Park improvements This comment is outside of the APO's realm of expertise.
+APO staff have forwarded this comment on to the City of Sartell City Administrator.
+13 APO staff is unsure of how to handle this comment.